 - You have both Medicare Part A and Medicare Part B (or Part B only). - You live in our geographic service area (Section 2.2 below describes our service area).
 If you have been a member of our plan continuously since before January 1999 and you were living outside of our service area before January 1999, you are still eligible as long as you have not moved since before January 1999.
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - You are a United States citizen or are lawfully present in the United States. - You must have Medicare as your secondary coverage in accord with federal law. - You are not enrolled in another Medicare Health Plan or Medicare prescription drug plan. - You meet your group's eligibility requirements as described in Section 2.5.
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - You are a United States citizen or are lawfully present in the United States. - You are not enrolled in another Medicare Health Plan or Medicare prescription drug plan. - You meet your group's eligibility requirements as described in Section 2.5.